explore

 When done right, the pearls should be translucent in colour (before soaking in syrup), and slightly springy to the touch.

 To make things easier, you can use an automated tapioca cooker to cook larger batches in a pinch.
+In fact this is pretty common among bubble tea shops.
 Simply pre-set the cooking and stewing times, and the cooker takes care of things for you!

 Get started with tapioca pearls!